 Assumed Business Name: A Legal Requirement for Businesses With Nicknames

 The government wants people to be able to identify who they are doing business with.
 So if a person or business entity uses any name aside from their legal individual or legal corporate name, it must be registered as an assumed business name under Oregon law.
 This may be called a “dba” (for “doing business as”) or a “trade name” in other jurisdictions.
+If we consider the legal corporate name the entity’s official name, then the assumed business name is analogous to an official, registered nickname.

 If you operate under a different name and fail to register the assumed business name in Oregon, technically you are breaking Oregon law and could be subject to damages or modest fines.
 So assumed business names are fundamentally a legal requirement for a business that adopts a nickname.